SE2-GROUP-P12/SPG/Documentation/retrospective.md

 - Which ones you were not able to achieve?
 Why?
   - documentation must be improved for all part of the project:
     - not only for design but also for methods and new technologies imported into the project
-  - testing must be extend to increase coverage and improve code quality
+  - testing must be extended to increase coverage and improve code quality

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)
     1. Write better code documentation to improve functionalities understanding and code readability.